 It’s something simple to physically accompany the words, “Thank you.”
 Gift cards to the coffee shops we call home after countless hours spent in conversation with kids.
 A Young Life shirt, a hat, a blanket, or a mug stuffed full of candy.
 Vouchers for a free meal at a local restaurant or a service provided by a local business that supports the ministry of Young Life.

-A couple of years ago, a friend who was volunteering with me was bothered by the gift.
+A couple of years ago, a friend volunteering with me was bothered by being recognized with a gift.
 It was too extravagant.
 It wasn’t fair to ask people to thank us with their money.
 And the gift was too impersonal to really feel like sincere gratitude.
 To him, the whole thing felt inauthentic, forced, and inconsiderate of the people who have already done so much to support us.

-I understood how he felt, but I also believed that for these people who only knew some of the volunteers personally, the gesture was sincere effort to show every volunteer that they genuinely support the work they do, whether they know each volunteer personally or not.
+I understood how he felt, but I also believed that for these people who knew only some of the volunteers personally, the gesture was a sincere effort to show every volunteer that they genuinely support the work they do.

 But my friend didn’t feel valued as a volunteer, and he hated feeling like people had a financial burden to say thank you to him.